 Let’s look at a few ideas you can use to create still life sparkler photos!

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
-If you use one of these and buy something we make a little bit of money.
+If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 Sparklers are great fun.
-But they are still dangerous to use indoor.
-Keep a container of water handy, put any flammable items away and don’t wear flammable clothes.
+But they are still dangerous to use indoors.
+Keep a container of water handy, put any flammable items away, and don’t wear flammable clothes.